gabecadiz/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple single-page AJAX based Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Presentation is done by HTML, CSS, JavaScript and jQuery.
+The server is handled with Node, Express and AJAX and it incorporates MongoDB to handle the tweet database.

+This project was a lot of fun and I hope you have a good experience using it!

 ## Getting Started